Klaim/cpp-proposals/dxxxx-implicit-return-and-anonymous-structs.rst

 Specifically, others have expressed an interest in treating layout-compatible types as equivalent (or at least, implicitly convertible), particularly in the context of return values as in the above example.

-Under the current rules (plus relaxed [dcl.fct]/11), these two definitions have different return types which are not convertible.
+Under the current rules (plus relaxed [dcl.fct]\ |para|\ 11), these two definitions have different return types which are not convertible.
 It is our opinion that the rules making these types different are in fact correct and desirable, and this proposal specifically does *not* include any changes which would make the types compatible.
 That said, we note that FIXME_ provides a ready solution to this problem:

 .. code:: c++